-Typically, constellation designs are made using advanced simulators and various constellation creation methods, such as Walker constellation, which is a globally symmetrical configuration, or streets-of-coverage.
-The latter refers to the swath on ground with continuous coverage.
+Typically, constellation designs are made using advanced simulators and various constellation creation methods, such as the Walker constellation, which is a globally symmetrical configuration, or streets-of-coverage.
+The latter refers to the swath on the ground with continuous coverage.
 Deterministic and location-based models that have been applied to analyze satellite systems are typically restricted to support simulations.
-Recently, also stochastic geometry analysis that abstracts the generic networks into uniform binomial point processes have been developed to support constellation design and analysis [149], [150].
+Recently, stochastic geometry analysis that abstracts generic networks into uniform binomial point processes has also been developed to support constellation design and analysis [108] [109].
 Analytical methods can lead to very fast results.
-Since numerical models can lead to more accurate outcomes than analytical, they are still favored in the constellation and orbit designs.
-There are also semi-analytic approaches proposed for lowering computational burden related to satellite propagation [145] or probability of detection calculations [57] in case of joint communication and sensing constellations.
+Since numerical models can lead to more accurate outcomes than analytical methods, they are still favored in constellation and orbit designs.
+There are also semi-analytic approaches proposed for lowering the computational burden related to satellite propagation [104] or probability of detection calculations [54] in the case of joint communication and sensing constellations.

 Regarding the SatCom applications, it is not enough to be able to create a constellation that provides the required coverage globally or for the area of interest.
-The design needs to consider also detailed physical layer protocols, network traffic characteristics such as end-to-end delays, throughput requirements, routing, and interference.
-In Finland, Magister Solutions Ltd has developed the Satellite Network Simulator 3 (SNS3) [151] as part of an ESA ARTES project to support network simulations.
-Magister has also created a system simulator for 5G NTN evaluations [152] to support 3GPP-based SatCom development.
-In addition, there are studies e.g., from University of Oulu regarding the use of 5G NR over SatCom links [153].
+The design needs to consider detailed physical layer protocols, network traffic characteristics such as end-to-end delays, throughput requirements, routing, and interference.
+In Finland, Magister Solutions Ltd has developed the Satellite Network Simulator 3 (SNS3) [110] as part of an ESA ARTES project to support network simulations.
+Magister has also created a system simulator for 5G NTN evaluations [111] to support 3GPPbased SatCom development.
+In addition, there are studies from the University of Oulu on the use of 5G NR-over-SatCom links [112].